 The monitoring will act as a baseline level to show what the baby’s heart rate is in a normal, relaxed environment – basically what a happy baby’s heart rate looks like.
-You have to be constantly monitored during an induction, but more about that in a minute.
+You have to be constantly monitored during an induction of labour, but more about that in a minute.

 Now, assuming they are happy to go ahead with the induction, they will admit you to the hospital.
 Well, that is, if they have space.
 Perhaps between phoning this morning, driving to the hospital, parking, finding the maternity unit, waiting to be assessed, and being assessed, there are now no beds available!